gschramm/parallelproj/docs/source/installation.rst

         .. code-block:: console

-           $ mamba install libparallelproj parallelproj cupy "numpy<2"
+           $ mamba install parallelproj cupy

     .. tab-item:: conda

         .. code-block:: console

-           $ conda install -c conda-forge libparallelproj parallelproj cupy "numpy<2"
+           $ conda install -c conda-forge parallelproj cupy

 .. note::
-   Support for numpy version 2 is not yet available in cupy and pytorch.
-Therefore, we have to restrict the numpy version for now (July 2024).
+   On conda-forge, CPU, CUDA 11 and CUDA 12 builds of `libparallelproj` are availalbe. conda / mamba should automatically install the correct version on your local CUDA system.
-   In the future, this will change.
+   Nevertheless, you can explicitly specify the CUDA version by adding the package `cuda-version=11.X` or `cuda-version=12.X` to the install command.

 .. tip::